RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 and we run an MD simulation for the desired length (1 ps in the script above) and temperature (300 K here).
 We choose the CV to be the dihedral angle as previously defined (defined by carbon atoms 0-4) with a bias width of 0.5 radians (a common choice).
 Additionally the Gaussian height is here chosen to be 1 kJ/mol and the biasfactor is 6 (higher values are also common).
-The frequency and savefrequency values (here both 1) should be adjusted for longer simulations.
+The frequency and savefrequency values (here both 100) should be adjusted as needed.
 The biasdirectory variable needs to point to a directory that exist and can either be local (make sure the jobscript or Python script creates it in this case) or can point to the full path of a globally available directory.